moby/moby/docs/sources/reference/api/registry_index_spec.md

     401 Unauthorized
     WWW-Authenticate: Token

-The only way is to provide a token on `401 Unauthorized`{.docutils .literal} responses:
+The only way is to provide a token on `401 Unauthorized`
+responses:

     Authorization: Token signature=123abc,repository="foo/bar",access=read